jinghuazhao/SomaLogic/doc/box.md

-# On box, filezilla and rsync
+# On box, FileZilla and rsync

 ## box